Hearth's Warming Eve

 "Hearth's Warming Eve" is the eleventh episode of the second season of the animated television series My Little Pony: Friendship Is Magic.
 The episode was written by Merriwether Williams.
 It originally aired on The Hub on December 17, 2011.
 In this episode, the Mane Six perform in a holiday pageant that tells the origin story of Hearth's Warming Eve and how the three pony tribes came together to found Equestria.
+It is also the first Christmas episode of the fourth generation.

 Plot

 The Mane Six star in a special pageant chronicling Equestria's founding at the Canterlot palace theater.

 The story unfolds in an ancient era when three separate pony races maintain an uneasy alliance based on mutual necessity: earth ponies cultivate crops, pegasi control weather patterns, and unicorns manage celestial cycles.
 This fragile cooperation is shattered when a devastating winter storm creates widespread food shortages, which prompts the tribal chieftains to meet for emergency negotiations.
 Princess Platinum of the unicorns (depicted by Rarity), Commander Hurricane of the pegasi (Rainbow Dash), and Chancellor Puddinghead of the earth ponies (depicted by Pinkie Pie) each harbor deep suspicions about the other groups, and their summit devolves into bitter accusations.

 Convinced that separation offered the only path forward, each leader embarks on an expedition with their most trusted advisor to locate suitable territory for their people alone.
 The three groups travel through harsh conditions until they separately discover what appeared to be ideal settlements.
 Commander Hurricane claims mountainous terrain for "Pegasopolis", Princess Platinum stakes out mineral-rich highlands as "Unicornia", and Chancellor Puddinghead selects fertile lowlands dubbed "Earth."
 However, their satisfaction turn to outrage when they realize all three expeditions had converged on precisely the same location.

 As the leaders renew their hostilities, the mysterious blizzard mysteriously manifests at their newfound refuge, forcing everyone to seek shelter within a cave where the arguments continue.
-Supernatural ice spirits called windigos materialize overhead, revealing themselves as the source of the endless winter, as creatures that feed on hatred and discord between the tribes.
+Supernatural ice spirits called Windigos materialize overhead, revealing themselves as the source of the endless winter, as creatures that feed on fighting, hatred and discord between the tribes.
 While the stubborn leaders become frozen solid by their own animosity, their loyal advisors recognize that only genuine friendship could break the curse.
-Their warming bond generates a brilliant flame that banishes the windigos and melt the supernatural ice.
+Their warming bond generates a brilliant flame (called the "Fire of Friendship") that banishes the windigos and melt the supernatural ice.
 With the storm finally ends, the humbled tribes agree to establish a unified nation called Equestria where all ponies could flourish together.

 The pageant ends with the Mane Six joining the audience in singing a carol ("The Heart Carol").